wearerequired/comment-retention-policy/README.md

-# Retention Period for Comment IPs
+# Retention Policy for Comments

 Allows to configure a retention period of IP addresses of commenters by specifying how old the comment should be before the IP is deleted.
+In the future the plugin may be extended to support other comment fields like user agents or URLs.

 ## Installation